fpl/lovergine.com/posts/2024-09-04-vagrant-vbox-guix.md

 Any valid configuration can be prepared, in this case this is a minimal one with a pair of changes for Vagrant.
-Specifically, a `vagrant` user in the `wheel` group needs to be prepared, and it should be able to run sudo without a password.
-Even, the unsecure Vagrant key is authorized to access via ssh.
+Specifically, a `vagrant` user in the `wheel` group needs to be added, and it should be able to run sudo without a password.
+Even, the unsecure Vagrant key needs to be authorized to access via ssh.

 Note that the key is added at the system level, and the root user has no password, which should be appropriately changed after the first run or, even better, at